What is SASL

 • IMAP (Internet Standard Internet Mail Access Protocol)

 To be used with SASL, a new authentication mechanism needs to be registered, and any authentication mechanism specific capabilities set out in an Internet standard.
-Selected SASL authentication mechanisms are listed below:
+Selected SASL authentication mechanisms are listed in the table that follows, information on Isode’s use of SASL EXTERNAL is covered under strong authentication and X.509 support.

-CRAM-MD5 RFC 2195 Uses MD5 hash for client authentication
+CRAM-MD5 RFC 2195 Use MD5 hash for client authentication

 DIGEST-MD5 RFC 2831 Adds server authentication and confidentiality to CRAM-MD5

-EXTERNAL RFC 4422 for use with TLS/SSL and X.509 Digital Signatures
+EXTERNAL RFC 4422 For use with SSL/TLS and X.509 Digital Signatures

 PLAIN RFC 4616 Clear text password